afermg/afermg.github.io/content/posts/duckdb_cumsum.md

     -   `set terminal dumb`: it will send as plain text to stdout.
     -   `set datafiler separator ","`: The input is a CSV file.
     -   `set style data histograms`: Changes the plotting style into a barplot.
+    -   `set style fill solid ...`: Visual adjustments to the bars for clarity.
     -   `set xlabel ...` Adds the axis labels.
 Similar for `ylabel` and `title`.
     -   `plot '-' using 3:xtic(1)`: Use stdin data to Plot the columns 3 on the y axis (`cumulative_sum`) and the first column in the x-axis (`column_1`).
 -   Lastly, use the `tr` command line tool to remove a `^L` That appeared at the start of the output and was bothering me too much.

 While there are a many other ways to wrangle tables such as via pandas or polars in Python, I find duckdb to be a powerful tool for exploratory analyses and data wrangling (often from within Python).
-It is flexible enough to be used by itself, within another language such as Python or directly on the command line.
-I have also shown that when used as a Command Line Interface (CLI) duckdb synergises with other tools for data visualisation on the comfort(?) of the terminal.
+It is flexible enough to be used by itself, via bindings in another language, or directly on the command line.
+Lastly, I showed that when used as a Command Line Interface (CLI) duckdb synergises with other tools for data visualisation from the comfort(?) of the terminal.